-For chemical-quality stations equipped with digital monitors, the records consist of daily maximum, minimum, and mean values for each constituent measured and are determined from data that are recorded at 15-, 30-, or 60-minute intervals by solid-state electronic data loggers, or with Data Collection Platforms (DCPs).
-More detailed records (hourly values) may be obtained from the U.S. Geological Survey District Office at the address given on the back of the title page of this report.
+For chemical-quality stations equipped with digital monitors, the published records consist of daily maximum, minimum, and mean values for each constituent measured and are determined from data that are recorded at 15-, 30-, or 60-minute intervals by solid-state electronic data loggers, or with Data Collection Platforms (DCPs).
+More detailed records (measured at a frequency greater than daily) may be obtained from the U.S. Geological Survey District Office at the address given on the back of the title page of this report or from [http://water.usgs.gov/pa/nwis/].